List of characters in the Mahabharata: Gandhari's maid

 The chief maid of Gandhari was the mother of Yuyutsu.
-When Gandhari was pregnant for more than nine months, Dhritrashtra, in fear that there would be no heir, impregnated the maid.
-Later Gandhari gave birth to the 100 Kauravas and Sughada gave birth to Yuyutsu.
+When Gandhari was pregnant for more than nine months as two years before giving birth to a lump of flesh cut into 101 pieces and incubated in 101 pots of ghrita for two years, Dhritrashtra, in fear that there would be no heir for him, impregnated the maid named as Sughada.
+Later Gandhari gave birth to the 100 Kauravas with Duhsala and Sughada gave birth to Yuyutsu.

 H

 Hanuman

-Unlike Ramayana, Hanuman does not have a large role in Mahabharata.
+Unlike in the Ramayana, Hanuman does not have a large role in Mahabharata.
 He appears during the exile of Pandavas.
-In the story, Bhima, Hanuman's celestial brother, performed a penance to gain more strength.
+In the story, Bhima, Hanuman's foster-brother, performed a penance to gain more strength.
 Hanuman wanted to test Bhima and appeared as a normal monkey in front of him.
 The monkey asked Bhima to lift his tail if he believed in his strength.
 But, Bhima was not able to lift the tail.
 Later, he realised who the monkey was and apologized.
-Hanuman taught battle-skills to Bheema for some time.
+Hanuman then taught battle-skills to Bhima for some time.

 Haryyashva

 A king of Ayodhya, contemporary to Yayati, and one of the husbands of Madhavi with whom he had a son named Vasumanas.